OSS-Lab/biojazz/README.md

 The project is firstly developed by Julien Ollivier, then modified and currently maintained by @LifeWorks.

 ### Support or Contact
-If have any problems, please contact @LifeWorks or email lifeworks.song@gmail.com
+If have any problems, please contact @LifeWorks.